Timothée Chalamet’s net worth and most expensive things he owns

 As his impressive resume of TV roles set him up for the big screen, Chalamet made his film debut as a supporting actor in Jason Reitman’s Men, Women & Children (2014).
 He stepped in the shoes of high school student Danny Vance, while his friend Elgort appeared as Tim Mooney.

 The same year, Chalamet appeared in Christopher Nolan’s sci-fi epic Interstellar where he played Tom Cooper, the son of Matthew McConaughey’s character.
-The film became one of the biggest blockbusters of all time and grossed over USD 693 million (INR 5, 726 crore approx.) worldwide.
+The film became one of the biggest blockbusters of all time and grossed over USD 693 million (RM3 billion approx.) worldwide.

 2017 became a significant year in Chalamet’s journey.
 His work in Hostiles and Lady Bird (the film was a critical success and reportedly made over USD 79 million/INR 652 crore approx.), led him to his career-defining role in Call Me By Your Name.